elcicd/el-CICD-docs/operating-manual.md

 #### Bootstrap Hook Scripts

-To add your own boostrap hook scripts, place the scripts in the `el-CICD-config/bootstrap` directory with the following naming conventions:
+To add your own bootstrap hook scripts, place the scripts in the `el-CICD-config/bootstrap` directory with the following naming conventions:

 * `non-prod-*.sh`, for scripts that should be executed after bootstrapping a Non-prod Onboarding Automation Server.
 * `prod-*.sh`. for scripts that should be executed after bootstrapping a Non-prod Onboarding Automation Server.